 Percent | 2.60 | 0.63 |

-This simple example shows that second person pronouns make up 2.6 percent of all words that are used in private dialogues while they only amount to 0.63 percent in scripted speeches.
-A handy way to present such differences visually are association and mosaic plots.
+This straightforward example highlights that second-person pronouns constitute 2.6 percent of all words in private dialogues, yet they represent only 0.63 percent in scripted speeches.
+To vividly illustrate such variations, we can employ association and mosaic plots, which offer effective visual presentations.

 colnames(d) <- c("D", "M")